spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

 * Average Score: The average score for all selected markets.
 Market score is a reflection of the selected minimum instance lifetime and the market's stability, based on Elastigroup's prediction algorithm.
 * Average Savings: The average savings you can achieve by utilizing the selected spot markets.

 Click More Details under Market Statistics in the manual selection to open the heat-map.
-This shows the the availability score per market.
+This shows the availability score per market.

 ### Optimization (Optional)